serieseight/tinyscroll/examples/options/README.md

 ## Usage

-In this projects root directory:
+In this project's root directory:

 ```
 npm install